Description

 Common Name: Turkey Tangle Fogfruit, Frogfruit, Fog Fruit

-It is a good nectar source for bees and small butterflies such as hairstreaks, and is the larval host for the White peacock (Anartia jatrophae), Phaon crescent (Phyciodes phaon), and Common buckeye (Junonia coenia) butterflies.
+It’s a good nectar source for bees, hummingbirds, and small butterflies such as hairstreaks.
+Is the larval host for the White peacock (Anartia jatrophae), Phaon crescent (Phyciodes phaon), and Common buckeye (Junonia coenia) butterflies.
 It occurs naturally in hammocks, beaches, lawns, and along roadsides.
-This evergreen perennial is low-growing and creeping, often forming a dense mat of green foliage.
-Its distinct white and purple flowers are small but very showy, particularly when planted in mass.

 Plant Lore: In the Middle Ages, farmers knew that after they hayed their meadows, low-growing plants would pop up.
 Because meadows often have fog on them in the mornings, these low-growing plants were collectively known as “fog fruit.”
 Jump forward hundreds of years later until fog fruit is now called Frogfruit simply because someone along the way misunderstood the pronunciation.